MirjamC/xml-workshop/_sources/5_example_BS.md

 Open a new Jupyter Notebook and type all the code examples and code exercises in your Notebook.

-## Install Beautful Soup
+## Install Beautiful Soup

-Beautifull Soup is not a standard Python package, so it needs to get installed first.
+Beautifull Soup is not a standard Python package, so it needs to be installed first.
-This can be done by directly in the Jupyter Notebook with
+This can be done directly in the Jupyter Notebook using:

 ```
 !pip install beautifulsoup4